Australia’s Senate votes for holding referendum on Indigenous Voice to Parliament within 6 months

 If the referendum is passed, it would be Australia’s first successful referendum since 1977 and the first ever to pass without bipartisan support.

-Opposition spokesperson on the attorney general’s portfolio Michaelia Cash told the Senate on Monday most of her colleagues would vote to hold the referendum “because we believe in the people of this nation and their right to have a say.”
+An opposition spokesperson, Michaelia Cash, told the Senate most of her colleagues would vote to hold the referendum “because we believe in the people of this nation and their right to have a say.”

 “This is not because we agree with what this bill ultimately sets out to achieve, which is of course to irrevocably change this nation’s constitution in a way that will destroy one of our most fundamental values: equality of citizenship,” Cash told the Senate before the vote.